marcopellegrinoit/predict-weather-code/README.md

 ## Usage

 1. Set up [Howsworks account](https://app.hopsworks.ai/)
 2. Set up GitHub Actions with the [`feature-pipeline-action.yml`](.github/workflows/pipelines-action.yml) configuration files.
-It automates the feature, training and pipelines one after the other.
+It automates the feature, training, and inference pipelines one after the other.
-3. Run web app locally: `cd webapp` and `python -m streamlit run app.py`
+3. Run web app locally: `cd webapp` and `python -m streamlit run app.py`, or deploy it on [Hugging Face](https://huggingface.co/)

 ## Built with